konung-nvkz/kitten/README.md

 # kitten

-possible base for kitten adoption.
+App represents possible base for kitten adoption.
+As it is under construction, some features may not work, or work in a wrong way.

-According to my idea will allow to see the base of kitten, their age, sex, photo, and a phone of coordinator.
+According to my idea app will allow to see the base of kitten with the following information:

+- Their name;
+- Their age;
+- Sex;
+- Photo;
+- Check whether a kitten is Adopted or not;
+- Phone of coordinator.

 According to my plans, uuid will help to generate unique ID.
 MUI will be used to adopt styles for app.